 "Heh.
 Hey, thanks for keeping my cloak warm," said Kisame, unravelling Sakura's erstwhile backrest and putting it on.
 "Mm.
 Smells good."

-"Okay, kunoichi -- but later," said Kisame with a broad wink as he disappeared into the hall, slamming the door behind him.
+"Okay, kunoichi – but later," said Kisame with a broad wink as he ducked through the doorway and disappeared into the hall, slamming the door behind him.

 The door re-opened noisily about ten minutes later and Kisame entered, bearing instant noodle packages and a large kettle.